akash-akya/openapi-diff/docs/OPENAPI3.md

 ## Schema Object

-(Check supported functionality for the used version of the json-schema-diff package)
+Check supported functionality for the used version of the [json-schema-diff](https://bitbucket.org/atlassian/json-schema-diff) package.

 ## Discriminator Object